codepress/admin-columns/CONTRIBUTING.md

 Make a concrete case: what problem does the feature solve, who does it help, and how would it work in practice?
 Mockups, example configurations, or references to similar plugins all help.

+## Translating

+Admin Columns is translated into many languages by the community.
+If your language is missing or incomplete, help improve it on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/codepress-admin-columns) — only a free WordPress.org account is required.

+Translations are reviewed by WordPress.org Translation Editors and ship with the plugin as they are approved.

 ## Issue labels

 Labels follow a `group:name` convention to keep the tracker tidy.